avito-tech/avito-android/docs/content/docs/Infrastructure.md

 - `:impact`, `:impact-shared` - Gradle plugin to search parts of the project we can avoid testing based on diff.
 - `:instrumentation-tests` - Gradle plugin to set up and run instrumentation tests on Android
 - `:instrumentation-test-impact-analysis`, `:ui-test-bytecode-analyser` - Gradle plugin to search ui tests we can avoid based on `impact-plugin` analysis
-- `:kotlin-root` - Gradle plugin to configure kotlin tasks for internal project
 - `:lint-report` - Gradle plugin merging lint reports from different modules
 - `:module-types` - Gradle plugin to prevent modules go to wrong configurations (android-test module as an app's implementation dependency for example)
 - `:code-ownership` - Gradle plugin to prevent dependency on other team's private modules